JamieMoukatatzakis/Workbook_T1A1/README.md

 ### Q8)Explain control flow, using an example from the Ruby programming language

 When we program we often have an idea of how we want the program to run.
 Often this involves making our program make a decision based on a result.
 This decision is often called a control flow.
-The programmer specifies the order in which it wants the computer to behave.
+The programmer specifies the order in which it wants the computer to behave, based on the inputs it receives.

-Control flow is represented in code via the use of if loops, while loops, else loops and elsif loops.
+Control flow is represented in code via many techniques, such as loops and decision making statements.
+We will focus on an if loop for this example.

 ```
 puts "Please enter your password"